bitnami/charts/bitnami/rabbitmq-cluster-operator/README.md

 ## Upgrading

+### To 4.4.0

+This version introduces image verification for security purposes.
+To disable it, set `global.security.allowInsecureImages` to `true`.
+More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 ### Upgrading CRDs

 By design, the `helm upgrade` command will not upgrade the `CustomResourceDefinition` objects, as stated in their [official documentation](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#some-caveats-and-explanations).
 This is done to avoid the potential risks of upgrading CRD objects, such as data loss.